aribamin/MongoMessenger/README.md

 - whatever explanations apply for explaining why the runtimes change (because of indices)
 - discussion of if embedded or not is better for this schema?
 - (double check anything else it asks)

+Arib <br />
+Wrote initial queries for Task 1 Step 3 <br />
+Wrote indices code for Task 1 Step 4 <br />
+Collaborated on Build and Query file for Task 2 <br />
+Final touch-up on report.pdf <br />
+Estimated Time Spent: 9 hr <br />

+Progress: Completed all tasks assigned

+Dric <br />
+Ensured proper output format for all queries <br />
+Tested all build files extensively with different queries and made necessary changes <br />
+Ran all queries on Lab machines and Local Machines for testing <br />
+Updated Readme With Timelines of task completiton <br />
+Collaborated on Build and Query file for Task 3 <br />
+Commented all python Scripts <br />
+Updated report.pdf with all outputs, collaborated with Jared for runtime differences <br />

+Estimated Time Spent: 9 hr <br />
+Progress: Completed all tasks assigned

+Jared <br />
+Initialized necessary repo files <br />
+Wrote and tested Task 1 build, kickstarting the project <br />
+Explained project specifications to group <br />
+Brainstorming approach to Task 1 and 2 queries <br />
+Updating report.pdf for Task 1 <br />

+Estimated Time Spent: 9 hr hr <br />
+Progress: Completed all tasks assigned <br />

+Jen <br />
+Finalized queries for Task 1 Step 3 according to guidelines <br />
+Collaborated on Build and Query file for Task 2 <br />
+Final touch-up on report.pdf <br />
+Estimated Time Spent: 9 hr <br />

+Progress: Completed all tasks assigned  <br />

 # Code execution guide
 - Clone this repository to your local machine.